ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Project

-The project was prposed by [*Algosup*](https://www.algosup.com/index.html) and [*Robert Pickering*](https://github.com/robertpi).
+The project was proposed by [*Algosup*](https://www.algosup.com/index.html) and [*Robert Pickering*](https://github.com/robertpi).
 Its objective is to create a Sound Synthesizer capable of opening, modifying, createing and saveing sounds using in F#.

 ## Project members